Zero-Temperature Phases of the 2D Hubbard-Holstein Model: A Non-Gaussian Exact Diagonalization Study: Equilibrium Properties of the Hubbard-Holstein Model

 \subsection{Impact of Phonon Frequencies and Doping}

 Having understood the phase diagram of the 2D Hubbard-Holstein model with a fixed phonon frequency, we briefly discuss the impact of various frequencies and carrier doping in this subsection.

 Similar to the case of the Holstein model discussed in Sec.~\ref{sec:Holstein}, we expect the e-ph system exhibiting steeper phase transitions with smaller phonon frequency.
 For a fixed $\lambda$, the smaller $\omega$ implies larger $g/\omega$.
-As shown in Figs.~\ref{fig:phaseVariousWU}(a) and (b) for the calculations with $\omega$ ranging from $t$ to 16$t$, both charge and spin structure factors drop more rapidly for smaller frequencies when approaching the phase boundary.
-This trend is consistent with previous studies, \emph{e.g.} finite-temperature DQMC results\cite{nowadnick2012competition, johnston2013determinant} and VMC results\cite{karakuzu2017superconductivity, ohgoe2017competition}.
+As shown in Figs.~\ref{fig:phaseVariousWU}(a) and (b) for the calculations with $\omega$ ranging from $t$ to 16$t$, both charge and spin structure factors drop more rapidly for smaller frequencies when approaching the phase boundary, consistent with previous DQMC results at finite temperatures\,\cite{nowadnick2012competition, johnston2013determinant}.
 Intuitively, it can be understood as the adiabatic limit behaves similar to a mean-field theory, suppressing all quantum fluctuations which accumulates before reaching a phase transition.
 Here, using the language of the polaronic dressing in the non-Gaussian wavefunction, we provide the interpretation from a different perspective -- the combined impact of polaronic dressing in both tunneling and interaction parameters.
-As is well-know, the Lang-Firsov transformation should give the same effective e-e interaction for a fixed $\lambda$ in the atomic limit.
+As is well known, the Lang-Firsov transformation should give the same effective e-e interaction for a fixed $\lambda$ in the atomic limit.
 However, the dressing parameter $\lambda_\qbf$, to generate the same $V_\qbf$, is larger for a smaller $\omega$.
 That means, if one takes the tunneling terms into account, the polaronic renormalization for $t_\alpha$ is larger.
 Therefore, the quantum fluctuations become effectively weaker with respect to the same interaction strength, leading to a sharper phase transition.

+For the same reason, for larger phonon frequencies, the boundary of the AFM phase is less affected by spatial fluctuation of $V_\qbf$, therefore, it is closer to the $u=2\lambda$ anti-adiabatic line.
+Such a move of the phase boundary causes a larger intermediate phase, consistent with the VMC results\,\cite{karakuzu2017superconductivity, ohgoe2017competition}.
+That being said, the intermediate phase becomes invisible (if it exists at all) for smaller phonon frequencies comparable to those in cuprates.
+Limited by the resolution and finite size of our calculation, we are unable to determine whether a critical coupling strength exists for smaller phonon frequencies.